-The E-Mail Gateway feature can be enabled for up to 5 users by default.
+The E-Mail Gateway feature can be enabled for up to 5 users by default (voicemail license key required).
 An additional license can allow the system to provide the feature to all users.
 Unified Voicemail also allows an administrator to be notified in the event of a problem in the E-Mail Gateway performance.